-The ISSI Canon® EF/EF-S Lens Controller (LC-2) is a control device for Canon® and Tamron® EF/EF-S auto focus lenses.
-The LC-2 can operate most Canon® (USM) and Tamron® (USD) EF/EF-S lenses including L series and IS/VC models.
 The device is operated via a graphical user interface and allows for preset positions of the lens to be saved and then recalled at any time.
 It can also be integrated into existing software via TCP/IP API commands in Windows and Linux operating systems.
 The presets will save the position of the focus and aperture.
-Since the LC-2 is an Ethernet device, it can be networked with other LC-2s or Ethernet devices.
+Since the LC-PZA2-E is an Ethernet device, it can be networked with other LC-PZA2-Es or Ethernet devices.
 This makes communication and physical cable connections much simpler than traditional serial lens controllers and also allows them to be operated over a longer distance than serial devices.
-The IP address of the LC-2 can be configured to match the local network.
+The IP address of the LC-PZA2-E can be configured to match the local network.